-A benefit cost ratio of below 2:1 has been presented based on using a land value uplift method.
-As the project LGF ask is under the £2m threshold VfM exemption 1 applies, however, at this stage there remains uncertainty that the scheme would represent high value for money.
+A BCR of below 2:1 has been presented based on using a land value uplift method.
+As the project LGF ask is under the £2m threshold, Exemption 1 applies, however, at this stage there remains uncertainty that the scheme would represent high value for money.